 - Trial representation: If the case goes to trial, we will represent you and argue on your behalf.

-Contacting a Theft Lawyer in Indiana
+Contacting a Robbery Defense Lawyer in Indiana

 Were you recently charged with robbery?
 It’s terrifying to know you could go to jail and be stuck with a criminal record.
-Always rely on a skilled, aggressive criminal defense attorney to defend you.
+Always rely on a skilled, aggressive robbery defense attorney to defend you.

 Gemma & Karimi have over 25 years of combined criminal plea bargain and trial experience defending people charged with robbery and theft.
 Our criminal defense lawyers are ex-prosecutors and understand both sides of the law, which works to your advantage.
 Contact us at (317) 602-5970 for an immediate, free consultation about your robbery case.